therootcompany/greenlock-express.js/README.md

 # LetsEncrypt Express

-Free SSL and Automatic HTTPS for node.js with Express, Connect, and other middleware systems.
+Free SSL and managed or automatic HTTPS for node.js with Express, Connect, and other middleware systems.

 ## Install